eoleedi/TimeTree-Exporter/README.md

 # TimeTree Exporter
-A Tool for Exporting TimeTree Calendar to iCal
+A Tool for Exporting TimeTree Calendar and Convert to iCal format(.ics) (The .ics file can then be imported into other calendar apps such as Google Calendar, Apple Calendar, Outlook Calendar, etc.)

 # Usage
 1. Download the timetree data manually and put it in the responses folder(see below)